-You’re in the middle of a conversation at work, or studying for a test, when suddenly you feel your brain short-circuit.
+You’re in the middle of a conversation at work or play, studying for a test, when suddenly you feel your brain short-circuit.
 You totally space out, forget a word, or feel your attention span drift away.
 Brain fog might not be something everyone is familiar with, but it’s surprisingly common.

 So, how do you overcome brain fog?

-Before you can address the issue of brain fog, you need to know how to identify it.
-Because there isn’t a lot of research available about this condition and where it comes from, it’s difficult to know the difference between brain fog and standard mental exhaustion.
+Before you can address the brain fog issue, you need to know how to identify it.
+Because there isn’t a lot of research available about this condition and where it comes from, it’s challenging to see the difference between brain fog and standard mental exhaustion.

-The symptoms you have when you’re suffering from a foggy mind can differ depending on the situation.
+Your symptoms when you’re suffering from a foggy mind can differ depending on the situation.
 If your fog is caused by anxiety, you might feel overwhelmed or notice an irregular heartbeat.

 If you’re dealing with the problem as a result of standard mental fatigue, you can expect symptoms like:

 ● Issues dealing with simple tasks